audiologiks/findajob/kb/workabroad/readme.md

 18. [H2-B Program (United States)](USA/h2bvisa.md) Information on a visa for spouses of highly-skilled visa program participants in the USA.

-19. [Hiring in Tokyo for Bilingual Roles](https://www.slideshare.net/thjonz/hiring-in-tokyo-for-bilingual-roles-60048969) A presentation on bilingual jobs in Tokyo.
+19. [Hiring in Tokyo for Bilingual Roles](qrcodes.md) A presentation on bilingual jobs in Tokyo, and the steps in a Job Search including some options　仕事検索／キャリア探しの選択のプレゼン

 20. [Hiring Lifecycle Presentation](https://www.slideshare.net/thjonz/recruiting-l-ifecyclepptx) A presentation on hiring examples for large companies for applicants to better understand the different phases of the hiring process.